DimaR6/code-example/README.md

 ## 🐳 Start Docker Containers

 Build and start the containers.
-There is script that automates all commands needed to run laravel app so if all goes well you need only this command.
+A script automates all necessary commands to run the Laravel app — if all goes well, you’ll only need this one command.

 After docker compose you should wait a bit before open link  [http://localhost:8000](http://localhost:8000)